galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 ![Stacked Phenology chart](../../images/regionalGAM/Pyronia_tithonus_phenology_stacked_explicit_ID.png)

-With this graph, we can see that the occurrence of Pyronia tithonus is always around the same weeks every year **TODO: add more blabla here**
+With this graph, we can see that the occurrence of Pyronia tithonus is always around the same weeks every year.
+We can also see differences between years, for example 2005 and 2007 show earlier observation than others years maybe due to climatic particularities or due to observations bias.
+Further tests can be made on these data to evaluate differences between years and relation to climatic, environmental or others factors.
+Earliest peak is found for year 2006 when latest for year 2012, and this can also be explained by different types of environmental factors or bias.
+This can be tested through further modeling steps.

 > ### {% icon details %} Working with more than one species
 >